erf-model/ERF/Docs/sphinx_doc/DerivedQuantities.rst

 Derived Variables
 =================

-ERF has the ability to created new temporary variables derived from the state variables.
+ERF has the ability to create new temporary variables derived from the state variables.

 Access to the derived variable is through one of two amrex:AmrLevel functions (which are inherited by ERF)